adam-maj/deep-learning/README.md

 However, there's another question about the quality of the data on internet-scale datasets.
 We want our systems to model reality - whereas the internet can be understood as a (highly) lossy compression of the true laws of reality[^10].

-Because of this, the abundance of humanoid robots may present a new means of data collection for deep learning models that gives direct access to information about reality - which makes [OpenAI & Microsoft's investment and collaboration with Figure](https://www.reuters.com/technology/robotics-startup-figure-raises-675-mln-microsoft-nvidia-other-big-techs-2024-02-29/) is particularly interesting.
+Because of this, the abundance of humanoid robots may present a new means of data collection for deep learning models that gives direct access to information about reality - which makes [OpenAI & Microsoft's investment and collaboration with Figure](https://www.reuters.com/technology/robotics-startup-figure-raises-675-mln-microsoft-nvidia-other-big-techs-2024-02-29/) particularly interesting.

 Regardless, current scaling laws have shown that current models are far from reaching the capacity of the information available in internet-scale datasets, meaning we may be far away from the point where data becomes the constraint again.